Vogaeael/multiple-choice-question-console/README.md

 ```

 ## Possible improvements
-### More often Failures
+### More reputation algorithm
-An algorithm to more often bring up wrong answered questions.
+#### Less answered question
+Question collection to always give back the question which was less often answered

+#### Simple
+Question collection to go always threw the collection without randomizing.

 ### Add Logging
 Add correct logging instead of only echo